Brighton Marathon Finish Line on a glorious day with bright blue sky

 Yes, head to the training page to find out more.

-As part of our sustainability goals, for all London Marathon Events in 2025 and going forward, you’ll need to opt in to receive a T-shirt at most of our events as part of the online entry system.
-We’ve partnered with Trees Not Tees to plant a tree in the UK for everyone who opts out.
-Participants who opt out of a T-shirt receive a digital certificate with a photo of their tree and its what3words location.
+As part of our sustainability goals, you’ll need to opt in to receive a T-shirt when you enter the event.
+We’ve partnered with Trees Not Tees to plant a tree in the UK for everyone who chooses not to receive a T-shirt.
+Participants who opt out of a T-shirt will receive a digital certificate with a photo of their tree and its what3words location.

 I opted not to receive a T-shirt and/or medal when I entered, but have changed my mind.
 Can I update my choice?